 If you prefer less strenuous walking, across the road from the Mountain Railway by the lakeside is the Padarn Country Park.
 Here you can visit the Slate Museum and the Quarry Hospital and enjoy walking the waymarked paths with their views over the lakes to Snowdon or do a full six-mile circuit of the lake.

 Just a few miles away you can find gentle but scenic walks to Aber Falls or Llyn Idwal amongst others.

 This area offers both interesting challenges over mountain passes to the superfit cyclist and peaceful rides along undulating country lanes, coastal roads and cycle tracks for those seeking a more leisurely excursion.
 Off-road devotees will find plenty of interesting tracks, and bikes may be hired from several centres.

 The Welsh National Cycle Route (Sustrans Route 8) passes within a few miles of us.
-We have logged some suggestions from Grainfryn on our everytrail page.
+We have logged some suggestions from Graianfryn on our Getting around without a car page.
 Bring your bike, we can store it safely overnight in our garage..

 Snowdonia is a popular destination for rock climbers, with the Idwal Slabs within 20 minutes’ drive.

 There is an artificial ski slope and toboggan run at Capel Curig, within 30 minutes drive.

 The nearest facilities are 8 miles away in the village of Waunfawr.